 Request changes in the A/R profile

 A change in the profile is needed every time a new Nagios test needs to be added/removed to/from the profile, in order to have its results included/removed in/from Availability and Reliability monthly statistics.
-A change in the OPS Availability and Reliability profile affects the computation of the monthly Availability and Reliability statistics of all EGI Resource Infrastructures and Resource Centres.
+A change in the OPS Availability and Reliability profile affects the computation of the monthly Availability and Reliability statistics of all EGI Resource Infrastructures and RCs.

 This procedure is defined in PROC08 [PROC08] and is applicable to the EGI OPS Availability and Reliability profile.
 The procedure requires that the new profile is calculated in parallel with the old one and the results are compared for at least one month.
-Any change applied is global, as it has effects on all EGI Resource Centres.
+Any change applied is global, as it has effects on all EGI RCs.

 This procedure is NOT applicable to VO-specific Availability and Reliability profiles used by non-OPS VOs (e.g. user communities, national operations VOs, etc.).